LuisMateo1/Analyzing-Filtering-and-Searching-Event-Log-and-syslog-Output/README.md

-# Analyzing Filtering and Searching Event Log and Syslog Output
+# Analyzing, Filtering, and Searching, Event Log and Syslog Output
 <h3>Objectives</h3>

 - Analyze data as part of security monitoring activities